 Technical Data on Resinating Fiberglass Expansion Liners

-Below is a summary of some of some of the important technical data that, when combined with the other parameters and process requirements, go to create Resinating Fiberglass Expansion Liners that can be warrantied for 20 years with a useful life that likely extends far beyond that.
+Below is a summary of some of some of the important technical data which, when combined with Resinating LLC’s installation procedures and other factors, enable Resinating Fiberglass Expansion Liners to be warrantied for 20-years with a likely useful life of 100 years.

-Simply stated, Resinating’s Fiberglass Expansion Liners are STRONG!
+Simply stated, these test results confirm the extraordinary strength of Resinating’s Fiberglass Expansion Liners…they are STRONG!

-You are encouraged to review the actual testing reports themselves posted to the left.
-The specific data and the actual photos tell quite a story about the strength and durability of the Resinating Fiberglass Expansion Liners.
-Those test results are summarized below.
+The specific data and the actual photos in the actual reports from the testing labs tell quite a story about the strength and durability of the Resinating Fiberglass Expansion Liners.

 To avoid any confusion, you will see that the tests were conducted for AFE, who Resinating is partnering with, and also in the name of Shumard Corp.
 Shumard is the legal corporate name of the company that does business as AFE.

 These ASTM C497 tests were performed by Applied Technical Services of Marietta, Georgia.
 The RCP used in the test was a Class III RCP, 36” in diameter, made by a major RCP manufacturer.
 In the photos below, you can see the cracks in the RCP running between each pair of arrows.

 Test 1 – RCP alone: New RCP failed (long crack inside) at about an average load of 7786 pounds/linear-foot (lbf).